geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 **Chenyu** [00:05:50]
 Yeah.
-I was thinking we would probably want to add some benchmark of WEBGPU.
+I was thinking we would probably want to add some benchmark of WebGPU.
 Is a second Mac ever set up?
 If I send it to Mac, does it go to a different runner now?